 30 Amazing Google Font Pairings

-Take a look at a 30 font pairings to inspire you for your next web design project!
+Take a look at a 30 font pairing examples to inspire you for your next web design project!